The Spoils (card game): Gameplay

 The Spoils uses a number of mechanics in common with other collectible card games.
 Unlike many games of this kind, players start the game with a Faction card in play, which determines how that player begins their turn and the actions they are allowed to take.
 Each Faction has unique special abilities.
 Currently, 6 Faction cards are available to the public.
 Special foiled versions of this card were given away at Gen Con.

 Players need to accumulate Resource cards in order to play other cards.
 Certain cards are "Staple" Resources and any number of these may be played in a deck.
 As of the Seed Cycle, there is a rare Resource for each trade.
 The Factions count as Staples as well, according to the bottom of the card.
 However, since these are set apart at the beginning of the game or whenever you shuffle your deck, the word Staple tends to refer to Resources.
 Most cards require between 1 and 4 of these Staple Resources in play to meet the threshold indicated by Resource icons on cards.
 The Resource icons come in the form of five trades.

 To supplement the Staple Resources, players may play any card from their hand face down as a Resource; however, cards played face down in this manner will not count towards the Resource threshold.

 Playable cards come in several types, not counting Staples: Characters, Items, Tactics, and Locations.
 Each of these types often have subtypes.
 To win the game, the opponent's Faction must be reduced to 0 influence.
 The Tournament Faction starts with 25 influence.
 The Faction's influence may be reduced by attacking it with Characters, or by using Tactics or special abilities.
 Characters have three stats: Strength (amount of damage the Character deals), Life (amount of damage needed to destroy the Character), and Speed (faster Characters deal their damage earlier).
-The combat system is simple in design, but with the ability to have multiple attacks during a turn, the party system and speed mechanic, the game allows for a deep and rewarding strategic decision tree that is "easy to lean, but difficult to master".
+The combat system is simple in design, but with the ability to have multiple attacks during a turn, the party system and speed mechanic, the game allows for a deep and rewarding strategic decision tree that is "easy to learn, but difficult to master".

 The game was officially announced dead in the official sites forums after one of the companies key investors unexpectedly backed out and they could not find additional investors for the product in time to keep up with their release and tournament schedule.
 This occurred in early 2008 during the 2007-2008 economic crisis.

-On 20 January 2009, the company Arcane Tinmen have purchased the rights to The Spoils, and hired several members of Tenacious Games as well as Ken Pilcher to resume production.
-Fantasy Flight Games is the US distributor of Arcane Tinmen and had a viral marketing campaign at Gen Con 2009 about Spoils including T-shirts and promo cards.
+On 20 January 2009, the company Arcane Tinmen purchased the rights to The Spoils, and hired several members of Tenacious Games as well as Ken Pilcher to resume production.
+Fantasy Flight Games was the US distributor of Arcane Tinmen and had a viral marketing campaign at Gen Con 2009 about Spoils including T-shirts and promo cards.
+The game was announced dead for the second time in December of 2016 and ceased official publication after that time.